MainActivityKt/Zookeeper/README.md

 # Zookeeper

-This project will help the zookeepers check on the animals and make sure that they're doing well.
+This project will help zookeepers check on the animals and make sure that they're doing well.

 It will be able to process commands from the zookeepers and display